amarisnissi/Homework-2/README.md

 # Homework-2
 ## 1. Type the following in the command window and submit the results.
-Briefy explain what each assignment does.
+Briefly explain what each assignment does.
 ### >> a = 1 this sets 'a' as the variable for 1
 ### >> b = 'x'
 ### >> c = true